what we do

 Business start-up grants, self-help groups and vocational training to enable the poor to earn a livelihood, become self-sufficient and hold their heads up high.

-Prevention and awareness programmes among at-risk women and girls and their local community.
+Empowerment and development programmes helping women and girls in their local community.

 why we do what we do